tanhuajie/Reason-RFT/README.md

 },
 ```

-📑 For RL-based training, we use below format to refactor each sample.
-For example:
+📑 For RL-based training, we use format below to refactor each sample:

 ```json
 {